pendragons-code/LISBDIE/README.md

    Branches: The linux (```main```) branch will soon include an automated script to install all the needed dependencies. 🤟
-   Next feature: I will add a feature where it will spam the contents of a txt file with configurations as well. 🏹
+   Next feature: JSON configuration!
+If there is a better library that you wanna share, pls do!🏹

   # Attacking Methods! 🔫